well established palm trees

 A plant is considered to be fully established when its roots have grown and expanded into the soil around it.
 Because it is a bad idea to dig and check on the roots, we need to rely on other signs that are easier to check.
 Some of these signs may not occur in all cases, but the more information you have, the more chances you have that your plant is going in the right direction.
 While these signs may not occur, the more elements you know to look for, the greater the chance of determining when your palm has been fully established.

-• Sign 1: New growth - You can see new leaves sprouting out of multiple points in your plant.
+• Sign 1: New growth - You see new leaves sprouting out of multiple points in your plant.

 • Sign 2: Sturdiness - If you try to tug or push the plant (if it has a trunk), it seems solid in the soil.